ElpadoCan/SpotMAX/README.md

 ## Run spotMAX from the command-line iterface

 To run spotMAX from the command-line, you need to create the parameters file.
-See [here]() an example file.
+Click [here](https://github.com/ElpadoCan/spotMAX/blob/main/examples/example_config_params.ini) to download an example file.

 Place the .ini file in a folder, activate the `acdc` environment and thne run the command `spotmax -p <path_to_ini_file>`.